wuzhengy/TAU/Communication over DHT.md

 Mutable Data Cache bucket-tree
 * Target: 20 bytes
-  * first half of the sender Node ID must match 2nd half of the target to be qualified to sign the value
+  * first half of the sender Node ID must match the either half of the target to be qualified to sign the value; get/put maker will randomly use first half and second half for their ID combination.
+This will prevent routing table polution and also facilate auto sync between devices.
 * Value: 1000 bytes
   * sender X need to sign this value
 * Ping: key-value (optional)